bramscher/konmashi/docs/# Req Docs-PRD2:Konmashi.md

 * **Overall Vision & Experience:**
     * **Desired Look and Feel:** The user interface (UI) and user experience (UX) for Konmashi should be perceived as "clean, modern, simple, and intuitive."
 It must be "cool, useful, and easy to use."
     * **Core User Experience:** The platform should evoke a feeling of "superhuman capabilities" by amplifying user efforts in content creation and management, yet it must achieve this without overwhelming users, particularly during their initial interactions and for core MVP workflows.
 The Kroids and team-based structure are central to this experience.
     * **Brandability (especially for Premium/Agency Tiers):** The platform should offer capabilities for tenants (particularly premium or agency accounts) to "brand it a bit to feel like their own."
-This could involve aspects like logo placement, theme color adjustments, or custom domains, enhancing the agency's value proposition to their clients.
+This includes real-time brand theme customization with 22 color options, logo placement, and custom domains (planned), enhancing the agency's value proposition to their clients.
+    * **Brand-Specific Theming:** The entire application interface should dynamically reflect the selected brand's theme colors, creating a cohesive and branded experience that reinforces brand identity throughout all user interactions.
 * **Key Interaction Paradigms:**
     * **Conversational AI Interaction:** A primary method for initiating tasks and making requests will be through a natural language chat interface with the Orchestrator Kroid, designed for "easy button" simplicity and complex task delegation.
 Other Kroids are accessible via the sidebar for specialized workflows.
     * **Visual Planning & Workflow Management:**